deivyka/tone_generator/README.md

 ---

-Explanation of the formula:
-The “Do” musical note has a frequency of 261.626 Hz (it’s not 261 KHz, the dot separates the entire part from the fractional part), so it’s period is (1/261.626) in seconds
-Assuming a square wave, this means that half of this time will be ‘0’ and the other half ‘1’: ((1/261.626) / 2) for each half period
-If we convert this to nano-seconds we get ((1/261.626) / 2 ) x 10^9 (that’s why we have nine zeros) Since the Basys-3 board runs at 100 MHz, the board clock period is 10 ns (and the counter will increment once per clock period)
-So in total it will take (((1/261.626) / 2 ) x 10^9) / 10 clock periods to generate half period of the square wave driving the buzzer

-This means that we need an 18-bit counter with a synchronous clear input, and a small combinational circuit that will set “clear" to ‘1’ when the counter reaches the value corresponding to the external switch pattern that defines the note.
-The same ticking pulse driving the counter “clear" input will toggle the flip-flop, so I think that it’s just these three blocks: counter + combinational circuit + toggle flip-flop.

 ---
 The audible frequencies are very low, so we should simulate for at least 100 ms, and in that case we’ll would get 26 square wave periods for the lowest frequency “Do” note (approx 261 Hz).